White Rose Social Sciences DTP scholarships

 - Civil Society, Development and Democracy (CDD) CRESR

-- In order to be eligible for a three-year +3 studentship (PhD only), you will need to evidence that you have already achieved the required level of research methods training.
+Studentships are available as a PhD (+3) or Masters + PhD (1+3), on a full-time or part-time basis.
+The four-year 1+3 studentships include an integrated masters qualification in social science methods (MRes Social Sciences), followed by the PhD.
+To be eligible for a +3 studentship (PhD only), you will need to evidence that you have already achieved the required level of research methods training.

-Find out more about our scholarships in Sheffield Institute of Education.
+Find out more about our potential studentships in Sheffield Institute of Education.

-Find out more about our scholarships in the Centre for Regional Economic and Social Research.
+Find out more about our potential studentships in the Centre for Regional Economic and Social Research.

-- These scholarships are only available to applicants to Sheffield Institute of Education (SIoE) and the Centre for Regional Economic and Social Research (CRESR).
+- These studentships are only available to applicants to Sheffield Institute of Education (SIoE) and the Centre for Regional Economic and Social Research (CRESR).

 - For 1+3 and +3 awards, applicants must hold at least a UK upper second class honours degree or equivalent.